 A crying the dreadful wind and rain

-“Wind and Rain” (Traditional, arranged by John Kilby Snow).
-Performed by the David Nelson Band at Mexicali Blues, Teaneck, NJ, April 30, 2004.
+“Wind and Rain” is performed also by the David Nelson Band at Mexicali Blues, Teaneck, NJ, April 30, 2004.
 Featuring David Nelson (guitar), Barry Sless (guitar), Billy Laymon (bass), Charlie Crane (drums), Mookie Siegel (keyboards).

 David Nelson’s version includes a second instrumental part that takes us back to the British Isles through a time portal located somewhere in the Appalachian mountains of West Virginia.